-Each Balanced Fund Manager may employ security selection techniques within each asset class, such that the investment characteristics of the asset class differ from the characteristics of the representative index.
+Each Fund Manager may employ security selection techniques within each asset class, such that the investment characteristics of the asset class differ from the characteristics of the representative index.
 The various limits set out previously in the above Section entitled Quantitative Restrictions and Limits must be adhered to.

-Furthermore, a Balanced Fund Manager's contribution will be measured in two parts; the portion due to asset allocation strategies, and the portion due to security selection techniques.
+Furthermore, a Fund Manager's contribution will be measured in two parts; the portion due to asset allocation strategies, and the portion due to security selection techniques.
 The following are a Balanced Fund Manager's secondary performance objectives:

-· to have a positive contribution from both asset mix and security selection;

-with respect to security selection, to achieve performance within each asset class that exceeds the rate of return by an appropriate "Active Margin" on that asset class's representative index.
+- to have a positive contribution from both asset mix and security selection; - · with respect to security selection, to achieve performance within each asset class that exceeds the rate of return by an appropriate "Active Margin" on that asset class's representative index.
 The appropriate "Active Margin" calculated net of fees, for each asset class's representative index are as follows:

-Asset Class Representative Index Active Margin Cash 90-day FTSE/TMX Treasury Bills Index Nil Fixed Income FTSE/TMX Universe Index 0.25% Canadian Equity S&P/TSX Composite Index (capped) 1.25% Emerging market equity MSCI Emerging Market Index (Cdn.\$) 1.25% Global Equity MSCI World Index (Cdn. \$) 1.25%
+Asset Class Representative Index Active Margin Cash 90-day SCM Treasury Bills Index Nil Canadian Equity S&P/TSX Composite Index with Income Trusts (capped) 1.25% Global Equity MSCI World Index (Cdn. \$) 1.25% Fixed Income SCM Universe Index 0.25%

-In addition to meeting or exceeding these objectives, each Balanced Fund Manager will be monitored in other aspects of his/her operation, including (but not limited to):
+In addition to meeting or exceeding these objectives, each Fund Manager will be monitored in other aspects of his/her operation, including (but not limited to):